Top Social Trends for U.S. Pro Sports 2017

 Which Sport League Leads the Race?

 The first half of 2017 has been completely dominated by the NBA who recently ended their Championship games.
-They generated 46% of total social actions, 36.2% of total unique audiences and 24% of total posted content by U.S. sports leagues throughout Facebook, Twitter, Instagram and YouTube.
-The NBA also held the top performing post on Facebook, Instagram and Youtube, which together generated more than 1.3 million social actions and 4.9 billion video views.
+They generated 46% of total social actions, 36.2% of total unique audiences and 24% of total posted content by U.S. sports leagues throughout Facebook, Twitter, and Instagram.
+The NBA also held the top performing post on Facebook, Instagram and, which together generated more than 1.3 million social actions and 4.9 billion video views.

 NFL takes the second spot, generating 23% of total engagement with 699 million actions on all platforms and producing the highest performing content on Twitter that generated 193,011 actions.
 MLB followed very closely but with half of their season still to go, we will continue to monitor this closely.expect to see a huge increase in their social performance.